Joseph Oliver Bowers: Biography

 Bowers was born on 28 March 1910 in Dominica, to Sheriff Montague Bowers (originally from Antigua) and his wife Mary.
-He was educated at the Dominica Grammar School, before travelling to the United States to attend St. Augustine Seminary, in Bay St. Louis, Mississippi.
-He was ordained on 22 January 1939, and continued as a priest in the Society of the Divine Word.
-He was then appointed Auxiliary Bishop of Accra in Ghana and Titular Bishop of Cyparissia.
-Bowers was appointed Bishop of Accra on 8 January 1953, and received his episcopal consecration on 22 April 1953 from Cardinal Francis Spellman at the Church of Our Lady of the Gulf in Bay St. Louis, becoming the first openly Black bishop consecrated in the United States.
+He was educated at the Dominica Grammar School before travelling to the United States to attend St. Augustine Seminary in Bay St. Louis, Mississippi.
+He was ordained on 22 January 1939 as a priest for the Society of the Divine Word and was sent to the missions in Ghana.
+He was sent to Pontifical Gregorian University to study canon law in 1950, graduating in 1952.

+Bowers was appointed Auxiliary Bishop of Accra in Ghana and Titular Bishop of Kyparissia on 27 November 1952.
+Before his episcopal consecration as an auxiliary, was appointed Bishop of Accra on 8 January 1953, and received his consecration on 22 April 1953 from Cardinal Francis Spellman of New York at Our Lady of the Gulf Catholic Church in Bay St. Louis, becoming the first openly Black bishop consecrated in the United States.

 In 1957, Bowers founded the Handmaids of the Divine Redeemer (HDR) in Accra, which was dedicated to caring and comforting the poor.
 He was also the founder of St John’s Seminary and College, known as of 2012 as Pope John Senior High School and Minor Seminary.
 Bowers attended the Second Vatican Council from 1962 to 1965, along with some 3,000 bishops from around the world.

 In recognition and acknowledgement of his work in Ghana, when the diocese of St. John's-Basseterre was created in the West Indies in 1971 – comprising the islands of Antigua and Barbuda, Saint Kitts and Nevis, Montserrat, Anguilla and the British Virgin Islands – Bowers was appointed its first bishop on 16 January 1971, becoming the chief pastor in Antigua.
 On 17 July 1981, he retired from Church office and, after some years spent in Charlestown, Nevis, returned to Dominica, where he lived in Mahaut in the care of his sister.

 In the 1990s, the HDR Sisters, some of whom had periodically visited him in Dominica, invited him back to Ghana, where they cared for him in the town of Agomanya.
 At the celebrations there for his 100th birthday, a guest was Nicholas Liverpool, president of Dominica.

 Bowers died at the age of 102 on 5 November 2012, in Agomanya in the Eastern Region of Ghana.
 He was buried at the Holy Spirit Cathedral in Accra.